|Originally Performed By||Phish|

 The summer 1997 Europe tour was the spawning ground of the Phishy funk, which was the mind-eating great white shark that ate the remainder of the 90s.
-During 1997, “Ghost” epitomized the constantly evolving psychotronic-aquadisco sound of the next millennium that appears to have arrived a few years early (or is it 20 years too late?).
+“Ghost” epitomized the constantly evolving psychotronic-aquadisco sound of the next millennium that appears to have arrived a few years early (or is it 20 years too late?).
 The ultrasound of the then unborn “Ghost” can be heard in the segue from “Wolfman’s Brother” to “Jesus Just Left Chicago” on the album Slip, Stitch, and Pass."Ghost" 8/6/97 Maryland Heights, MO (Part 1) - (Part 2)

-At its core, “Ghost” consists of a simple funk groove oddly reminiscent of Anita Ward’s “Ring My Bell” being played at the same time as the Sugar Hill Gang’s “Rapper’s Delight.”
-To say that the Phish groove of the 90’s (and “Ghost” as its disembodiment) is not firmly rooted in old school ‘70s funk, rap, and disco would be a crime of the mind.
+“Ghost” consists of a simple funk groove oddly reminiscent of Anita Ward’s “Ring My Bell” mashup with the Sugar Hill Gang’s “Rapper’s Delight.”
+To suggest the Phish groove of the 90’s (and “Ghost” as its disembodiment) is not firmly rooted in old school ‘70s funk, rap, and disco would be a crime of the mind.
 This sound has been brought into the ‘90s and beyond via techno-space transporter beams, absorbing renewed vitality along the way.

 Spring 1998 found Phish in the studio laying down tracks for The Story of the Ghost.
-This time in the studio pushed “Ghost” further up (to some, back down) the evolutionary ladder.
-Where in 1997 “Ghosts” typically started abruptly, materializing out of thin air.
-The “Ghosts” of summer 1998 – and as performed on Story of the Ghost – have a mesmerizing techno-spacey groove for an intro that is reminiscent of period versions of “Also Sprach Zarathustra.”
-Where in 1997 the vocals of “Ghost” seemed edgy and disturbed, the singing in the “Ghosts” performed since summer 1998 have been imbued with a cool hipster confidence, a smooth swagger that paves the way for the ethereal and transcendent groove for which it is typically the prelude.
-The vocals in the album version “Ghost” lie somewhere in between the two end points, slithering frantically or hurrying at a languid pace."Ghost" 10/20/98, Sessions at West 54th, New York, NY
+This time in the studio pushed “Ghost” further up – to some, back down – the evolutionary ladder.
+While ‘97 “Ghosts” typically started abruptly materializing out of thin air, the “Ghosts” of summer ‘98 – and as performed on The Story of the Ghost – have a mesmerizing techno-spacey groove for an intro that is reminiscent of period versions of “2001.”
+Where in ‘97 the vocals of “Ghost” seemed edgy and disturbed, the singing in the “Ghosts” performed since summer ‘98 have been imbued with a cool hipster confidence, a smooth swagger that paves the way for the ethereal and transcendent groove for which it is typically the prelude.
+The vocals on the album version lie somewhere in between the two end points, slithering frantically or hurrying at a languid pace."Ghost" 10/20/98, Sessions at West 54th, New York, NY